barebox/barebox/Documentation/user/ubi.rst

 flash.
 Since this can take some time the Fastmap feature has been introduced.
 It has been merged in Linux 3.7. barebox has support for the Fastmap feature, but to use it some care must be taken.
-The Fastmap feature reduces scanning time by adding informations to one of the first blocks of a flash.
+The Fastmap feature reduces scanning time by adding information to one of the first blocks of a flash.
 For technical details see http://www.linux-mtd.infradead.org/doc/ubi.html#L_fastmap.
 Since the Fastmap can only live near the beginning of a flash the Fastmap code relies on finding a free eraseblock there.
-The above example command make that sure, but Fastmap is incompatible with creating a UBI image on a host and directly flashing the UBI image to the raw NAND/NOR device.
+The above example command makes that sure, but Fastmap is incompatible with creating a UBI image on a host and directly flashing the UBI image to the raw NAND/NOR device.
 In this case the Fastmap code will not find a free eraseblock and the following message will occur during ``ubidetach``: